Paul-Arago/Graph-Project-1A/README.md

 Only basic `Java.util`, `Java.io` and `Java.nio` libraries were used in this project.
 No additional libraries are required to run this project.

+## json-simple

+In order to facilitate the generation of the output file, the `json-simple` library was used.

 ## Installation

 To install this project, clone the repository using the following command: